 Head lice, also known as pediculus humanus capitis, are parasitic insects that feed on human blood and live close to the human scalp.
 Lice are roughly the size of a sesame seed, and they have six legs with claws that can attach themselves to human hair.
 Head lice are most commonly spread from head to head contact, so they can be passed from one person to another through the sharing of hats, combs, brushes and other personal items.
 While head lice are not known to carry diseases, they can be extremely difficult to eradicate without the help of a professional.

 The Three Stages of Head Lice

 Like most insects, head lice are oviparous and lay eggs.
 Female louse lay roughly three to ten eggs per day, which makes the removal process even more difficult.
-When a female louse lays her eggs, she secretes a glue-like substance from her reproductive organ to keep the egg, or nit protected.
+When a female louse lays her eggs, she secretes a glue-like substance from her reproductive organ to keep the egg, or nit, protected.
 This substance quickly hardens into what is known as a ‘nit sheath’ that covers the hair shaft and protects the egg from exterior hazards.
 Each louse egg is oval-shaped and can appear to have a transparent or tan color as long as the louse embryo is still inside of it.

 Once the louse has hatched, it is known as a nymph.
-Nymphs are barely visible to the naked eye and it takes them roughly seventeen days to become a full adult louse.
+Nymphs are barely visible to the naked eye and it takes them roughly seventeen days to become an adult louse.
 In order to survive, a nymph must feed on human blood in order to mature to an adult louse.